 Take home from the conference

 Every aspect of the conference was exciting.
 We had breakfast and lunch each day.
-We were given souvenirs, stickers and a t-shirt.
+We were given souvenirs, stickers, and a t-shirt.
 All thanks to the sponsors of the program.

 The speakers comprised of both graduates and undergraduates.
 Surprisingly most of the speakers and volunteers were undergraduates of LAUTECH Computer Science Department.
 I said surprisingly because what I was actually expecting since it was a big conference was top renowned speakers both from home and abroad.
-But it beats my imagination to know that these undergraduates were so bold to come out and speak at such a conference what they know how to do best and what they have learnt from school.
+But it beats my imagination to know that these undergraduates were so bold to come out and speak at such a conference what they know how to do best and what they have learned from school.
 Especially in the area of Data Science, Machine Learning and Artificial Intelligence with Python.
 I was very impressed to see the show and expression of intelligence from these students who spoke at the conference.

-I learned some new things that can be built with Python, like building cross platform apps with Python and also some new terms like beautiful soup and web scraping with Python and much more.
+I learned some new things that can be built with Python, like building cross-platform apps with Python and also some new terms like beautiful soup and web scraping with Python and much more.

-The conference was one that speaks well of diversity, because people of different cultural backgrounds and nationalities were well represented.
+The conference was one that speaks well of diversity because people of different cultural backgrounds and nationalities were well represented.

-I had the opportunity of meeting new people, the likes of Aisha Bello, Lead Django Girls Representative in Nigeria; Ichux, Python Software foundation Rep in Nigeria; Gabriel from Namiba, Django Girls Rep Zambia; VanHack Rep community manager in Nigeria and very importantly Simi Olusola (whom I had the opportunity of inviting to KodeHauz for our Sigma programme).
+I had the opportunity of meeting new people, the likes of Aisha Bello, Lead Django Girls Representative in Nigeria; Ichux, Python Software foundation Rep in Nigeria; Gabriel from Namibia, Django Girls Rep Zambia; VanHack Rep community manager in Nigeria and very importantly Simi Olusola (whom I had the opportunity of inviting to KodeHauz for our Sigma programme).

 At the end of the conference, we took group photos both organizers and volunteers.